 Intelligent cash sweep in finPhlo builds directly on the cashflow projection module.
 If your trades, facilities, and bank accounts are connected, the system already has the data to calculate sweep opportunities.
 Configuration involves:

 The system generates daily sweep recommendations.
 In automatic mode, it executes them.
 In manual mode, it surfaces them as a morning notification: "£485K available to sweep from GBP current account.
-Est. yield: £480/week.
+Estimated yield shown.
 Approve?"